Frequently Asked Questions, Mysteries & Misconceptions

 "And before the race is built anew A silver serpent comes to view And spew out men of like unknown To mingle with the earth now grown Cold from its heat and these men can Enlighten the minds of future man.
 To intermingle and show them how to live and love and thus endow The children with the second sight.
 A natural thing so that they might Grow graceful, humble and when they do The Golden Age will start anew."

-This prophecy first appeared in the 1920's and not before that, so it is likely a forgery.
-The origin of these words has driven quite an investigation to find the tract historian Arnold Kellett had from the 1920's religious sect which included this and several other passages about disasters upon the Earth.
-Was this sect talking about things in the 1920's people typically didn't discuss back then?
+This prophecy first appeared in the 1930's and not before that, so it is likely a forgery.
+The origin of these words has driven quite an investigation to find the tract historian Dr. Arnold Kellett had from the 1930's religious sect which included this and several other passages about disasters upon the Earth.
+Was this sect talking about things in the 1930's people typically didn't discuss back then?

 Did Mother Shipton accurately predict the death of Archbishop of York, Cardinal Wolsey (the same archbishop that failed to get dispensation from the pope to annul Henry VIII's marriage) - and was she threatened after doing so?